luckyr13/twp/README.md

 ## Demo:
-Check out this wordpress website, the first image lives in IPFS and was uploaded using our plugin.
-So sweet don't you think?
-We can create hybrid sites using web2 and web3 technologies http://3.136.18.231/wordpress/
+If you want to see what you can do using IPFS and Textile Tools please check out this wordpress website.
+We can have a bridge between web2 and web3 technologies and update our old websites with superpowers. http://3.136.18.231/wordpress/

 ## Installing:
 You can install this plugin as any other Wordpress plugin.